 Mediated divorce is a popular option because it promises to reduce some of the animosity of many divorces.
-However, it is not the only choice.
-Alternatives to mediated divorce include:
+Here’s how a Mediated Divorce works…

-- Collaborative divorce
+- Collaborative Divorce

 In a collaborative divorce, you and your partner will each work with your individual attorneys who work within the collaborative divorce model.
 You will meet with your own attorney and with your partner and their attorney reach an agreement.
 You may still need to appear in court to sign the final divorce agreement.
 In addition, if you cannot reach an agreement, you may still need to go through the court process, or you may need to begin the collaborative divorce process again with new attorneys.

-- Litigated divorce
+- Litigated Divorce